oxidecomputer/packer-plugin-oxide/docs/README.md

-The [Oxide](https://oxide.computer) Packer plugin is a multi-component plugin for building Oxide images.
+The [Oxide](https://oxide.computer) multi-component plugin can be used with HashiCorp (IBM) Packer to create custom Oxide images.

 ## Installation